dst2047/reverse-mad-libs/README.md

 Developed by David S.
 This is only the Windows 8 version, with Visual Studio 2012.

-Saving function is currently not working.
+Saving function is currently not set.
+Keybindings are currently not set.

 ================